2018-up Honda Accord

 Or not, actually.
 So what can you do if you want to improve your Accord’s audio performance?
 Speakers, amplifiers, subwoofers, and sound processors, to be generally precise.
 Just enter your vehicle info to see what's available for your car.
 We’ll give you an overview of how to replace the speakers here, but the ins and outs of adding amps and subs and processors are best discussed with a Crutchfield Advisor.

-The reasons we’re soft-pedaling this are many, but one reason is that the Accord is equipped with an active noise cancellation system.
-When you add an amplifier to the system, you'll need to disconnect the system's microphones.
+The reasons we’re soft-pedaling this are many, but one reason is that the Accord is equipped with an active noise cancellation system (ANC).
+When you add an aftermarket amplifier, processor, or subwoofer to your system, you'll need to disable the system's microphones.
 It’s things like this that make us want to have a conversation with you while you’re planning your system.

 Before you do anything to upgrade your Accord’s audio system, set the parking brake and disconnect the negative battery cable prevent any electrical short.
 Safety first, y’know.